MichaIng/DietPi-Docs/docs/install.md

         Click **Next**.
     1. Tab **Confirm**: Start the VM creation by clicking **Finish**.

     <h2>3.
-Execute the CloneZilla based DietPi installation</h2>
+Execute the Clonezilla based DietPi installation</h2>

-    The VM can now be started, select it via left side navigation of the Proxmox web interface, then the **Start** button at the top right side, finally the **Console** button to watch and execute the DietPi installation (CloneZilla based installation procedure).
-The CloneZilla setup finishes its procedure by shutting down the VM.
+    The VM can now be started, select it via left side navigation of the Proxmox web interface, then the **Start** button at the top right side, finally the **Console** button to watch and execute the DietPi installation (Clonezilla based installation procedure).
+The Clonezilla setup finishes its procedure by shutting down the VM.
     Then the CD/DVD drive of the VM can be removed via the "Hardware" option dialog of the created VM.
 After this, the VM can be restarted again, so that the DietPi first run installation procedure is executed.
     This first run setup can be monitored by clicking the "Console" button to watch and finish the DietPi first run setup.
     Alternatively the VM can be connected via SSH, after giving it some time to finish initial setup steps (typically obtaining its IP from the router).